Security Basics: 101

 Delete what you don't need

-The first requirement listed in MSSEI is "1.1 Removal of non-required covered data" and it applies to all UC P2/P3 and UC P4 devices (individual workstations and laptops, as well as institutional servers).
-The logic here is simple: By deleting the sensitive data that is no longer needed, we reduce the risk of that data being inadvertently exposed or compromised.
+An important requirement in the MSSEI is "4.1 Removal of non-required protected data" and it applies to all data classified at P2 and above that is no longer required for University purposes.
+The logic here is simple: By deleting sensitive data that is no longer needed, we reduce the risk of that data being inadvertently exposed or compromised.

-Requirement 1.1 specifies a "review of devices and storage media to identify and securely remove or destroy covered data that is no longer required for business purposes" at least once annually.
+Requirement 4.1 specifies an annual review of stored data to identify and securely remove or destroy protected data that is no longer required for business purposes.
 A more frequent review process that removes data as it is no longer needed is preferable, if possible.

 Secure Deletion Tools